bzaar/prolog/README.md

 >   Those embedded actions (raw Java code or whatever) locked the grammar into use with only one language.
 If we keep all of the actions out of the grammar and put them into external visitors, we can reuse the same grammar to generate code in any language for which we have an ANTLR target.

 What we want to do is we want to separate the two tasks, building the syntax tree and using it.
 Prolog is ideally positioned for that as its default execution model involves building a solution tree and the same tree can be used as the abstract syntax tree.
+This approach has been tried and tested to implement the parser for XProlog.
+It worked great!
+There is however, one  improvement that would be nice to have.
+Currently whenever you update the prolog program, you also need to update the code that walks the solution/parse tree as that code references nodes/predicates by their string names.
+It would be nice to have a tool to generate C# classes from your prolog program that the walking code can then use.
+Then any breaking change to prolog code would immediately pop up as a compile error in your C# code.

 *   Modular: only use the building blocks your project needs: